craftingcity/The-Known-World/Game Notes/NPCs/in Underdark/Travelers/Gudeliva.md

 ---
-tags: npc
+tags: npc, elven
 aliases:
 ---
 # Gudeliva
 ## Guide
 ### they/them

-> A tall greyskin drow.
+> A tall greyskin winter elf.
 They are wearing a simple dark brown cloak and a long curved scabbard.
 Many pouches and belts adorn their lithe form.

 Gudeliva is one of the few guides of the Underdark, and works in the Lolth-Drow and Duergar territories.